Steph-Chong/scores/README.md

 One-line intro: xarray based verification scores and tools that can scale with Dask if needed.
 Pandas supported where possible.
 Why use it: trusted implementations, novel metrics, performance, one-stop-shop.

+> [!TIP]
-A complete list of included Metrics, Statistical Techniques and Data Processing Tools is [available here](https://scores.readthedocs.io/en/develop/included.html).
+> A complete list of included Metrics, Statistical Techniques and Data Processing Tools is [available here](https://scores.readthedocs.io/en/develop/included.html).

-A selection of the Metrics and Tools included in `scores`:
+The table below includes a selection of the Metrics and Tools included in `scores`:

 | continuous                      | probability | categorical      | statistical tests |
 | ----------                      | ----------- | -----------      | ----------------- |